shortintern2019/intern-tutorial/readme.md

 ## Overview

-This tutorial will walk you through most of technology stacks that is required for the summer internship. followings are list materials that will be covered in this tutorial.
+This tutorial will walk you through most of technology stacks that is required for the summer internship. followings are list of materials that will be covered in this tutorial.

 1. Basic Git operation
 2. Fundamental of Spring Framework